What is greenwashing and where did it come from?

-Greenwashing was coined by Jay Westerveld, an American environmentalist, who in 1986 first coined the term in an essay examining the “save the towel” movement in hotels.
+Greenwashing was coined by Jay Westerveld, an American environmentalist, who in 1986 came up with the term in an essay examining the “save the towel” movement in hotels.
 You know the one, that tiny card asking you to reuse bath towels in order to help save the planet.
 Westerveld noted that hotels seemed to be motivated by a concern to save costs rather than reducing impacts on the environment.
 And thus, greenwashing was born.

-- Hidden Trade-offs.
-Refers to corporations that display one aspect of eco-friendly practice while having an un-environmentally friendly trade-off.
+- Hidden trade-offs.
+Businesses that display one aspect of eco-friendly practice while having an un-environmentally friendly trade-off.
 For example: a clothing company that uses recycled or natural materials for their clothing but the products are made or developed in exploitative conditions.

-Here are some easy tips that will help you know what to look for:
+Here are some tips that will help you know what to look for:

 Contacting a company directly is also an option when you’re seeking clarity on ethics and sustainability.